-You can’t actually walk on the crooked street – for safety reasons.
-But there are pedestrian stairs at either side of the crooked street where you can walk up and down.
+You can’t walk on the crooked street – for safety reasons.
+But there are pedestrian stairs on either side of the crooked street where you can walk up and down.

-- Walk – if you feel like your calbes can handle it, you can walk to Lombard St from Fisherman’s Wharf.
+- Walk – if you feel like your calves can handle it, you can walk to Lombard St from Fisherman’s Wharf.